The Big Easy

 The Big Easy nightclub hosted showcases in the early 1990s that young rappers including Juvenile and Partners N Crime used to break into New Orleans’ burgeoning hip-hop scene.
 The venue was crucial to the spread of bounce music, with two of the genre’s original leading labels, Cash Money Records and Big Boy Records, signing artists off of its stage.

-Juvenile made his professional debut here as a teenager when his signature hit “Bounce for the Juvenile” caught fire in 1992.
+Juvenile’s first show outside of his neighborhood was here, when his signature hit “Bounce for the Juvenile” caught fire in 1992.
 “The whole city came out to see me,” he told musicologist Dr. Holly Hobbs.
 Among those in the crowd was Sporty T, who’d been part of Ninja Crew, one of New Orleans’ earliest rap groups in the mid-1980s.
 Juvenile’s performance inspired him to take up the new sound of bounce:

 Most [bounce artists] would say everything three times and move on and Juve came with the story telling with bounce.
 Then he had a good producer at the time, DJ Precise.
 And what really made me want to do [bounce] is that I saw Juvenile and Precise performing in the Big Easy and Juvenile got off and I was like yeah that’s what I want to do right there.